HuazhangHu/DIP_text_recognition/README.md

 # DIP_text_recognition
-* this is a project code of the Digital Image Process courese.
+* This is a project code of the Digital Image Process courese.

+* Text Recognition based on the method of template matching.

 ### how to run
 ```